Starting a 501(c)(3) Nonprofit in Texas is Easy

 The president, secretary, and other members of nonprofit who have individual responsibilities and authorities are known as officers.

-The organization structure of your nonprofit in Texas MUST include:
+To be eligible for 501(c)(3) status, the organization structure of your Texas nonprofit corporation MUST include:

 - At least 3 directors not related to each other